xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

 array[83 * 4096 + 1024] is in cache!
 The secret is 83.
 ```
-In most cases, the secret <code>0</code> was not printed, probably because the element was brought into the cache before our cache flushing took place.
+In most cases, the secret <code>0</code> was not printed, probably because in those cases the element was brought into the cache before our cache flushing took place.

 ## References